mavlink/rfcs/dispersion_protocol/microservice.md

 ### Additional Microservice Dependencies

-The disperison device is targeted to be a stand alone MAVLink device meaning it needs to support some existing MAVLink microservices beyond the dispersion microservice outlines above.
+The disperison device is targeted to be a stand alone MAVLink device meaning it needs to support some existing MAVLink microservices beyond the dispersion microservice outlined above.
 The following microservices are required:

 - [Heartbeat/Connection](https://mavlink.io/en/services/heartbeat.html)
 - [Command](https://mavlink.io/en/services/command.html)
 - [File Transfer Protocol](https://mavlink.io/en/services/ftp.html)
 - [Ping](https://mavlink.io/en/services/ping.html)
 - [Time Synchronization](https://mavlink.io/en/services/timesync.html)

+NOTE: there is not a microservice definition for this but there is a requirement to support [COMPONENT_INFORMATION_BASIC](https://mavlink.io/en/messages/common.html#COMPONENT_INFORMATION_BASIC)

 ### Logging Implementation